 But the business strategy doesn't end there.
 Dabbas has concerns that the current expansion project at Queen Alia International Airport will not fulfill his ambitions for RJ.

 With just 14 bridges opening in 2013, the infrastructure falls far short of the 26-28 bridges Dabbas anticipates will be needed.
 As a consequence, he plans to fully exploit the airlines affiliation with the oneworld alliance and the airline will soon be codesharing with Cathay Pacific, and on routes to London with British Airways.
 But it is merger plans that Dabbas is keen to discuss.

 "We need to merge with another airline in the region in order to grow, and we will explore this option next year."

 But Ahmed warns that mergers can bring many challenges.

 "Internal management needs to adapt to complement working ethics.
 In addition, fare structures and network optimisation can become key issues.

 "The biggest challenge for any airline will always be its competition.
 At least by merging, RJ will have one less competitor and gain a partner."
 And when it comes to finding a partner, Dabbas says he would consider looking to airlines in Europe.

 "We would like to find an airline that fits our ambitions and we would not rule out the possibility of partnering with a European carrier.

-"We have had our peaks and valleys and I won't deny that the economic slowdown has made us think that we cannot carry on the business alone, but consolidation is the future and we will use alliances as a means of facilitating travel."For all the latest transport news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.
+"We have had our peaks and valleys and I won't deny that the economic slowdown has made us think that we cannot carry on the business alone, but consolidation is the future and we will use alliances as a means of facilitating travel."transport news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.